-The next big change was in February 2012, when I converted Forgotten Trek from a hand-coded HTML website into a WordPress blog.
+The next big change came in February 2012, when I converted Forgotten Trek from a hand-coded HTML website into a WordPress blog.
 This took a few weeks.
 I had to manually copy and paste all the articles and re-upload all images.
 I took this as an opportunity to rewrite some of the older stories as well.
 Here is the Wayback Machine’s version from February 2012.

 In February 2018, Forgotten Trek finally got its own domain, forgottentrek.com.
-All the old ottens.co.uk/forgottentrek links should automatically forward you to their new locations here.
+All the old ottens.co.uk/forgottentrek links still work, though, and will automatically forward you to the new URLs.